textpattern/textpattern/README.md

 ## Contributing

-Do you want to help with the development of Textpattern?
-Please refer to the [contributing documentation](https://github.com/textpattern/textpattern/blob/dev/CONTRIBUTING.md) for full details.
+Please refer to the [contributing documentation](https://github.com/textpattern/textpattern/blob/dev/CONTRIBUTING.md) for more details of Textpattern development.

 ## GitHub topic tags